Cherub Rock: Music video

 The video features footage of the band performing the song live in a forest setting.
 It was shot outside San Francisco entirely on Super8 film on a modest budget.
 The director, Kevin Kerslake, employed various destructive techniques when developing the film to give the video a broken and dirty look.
 Corgan was reportedly extremely unhappy with the shooting experience, and the band never worked with Kerslake again until the video for ‘Empires’, the third single from the 2023 album Atum: A Rock Opera in Three Acts.

 The video received its world premiere on MTV's late-night alternative rock program 120 Minutes on July 11, 1993.

 In popular culture

 The song features on numerous rhythm video games such as Guitar Hero III: Legends of Rock, Rock Band, Power Gig: Rise of the SixString and Rocksmith 2014.
 It also appears in the final moments of "In Space, No One...", the fifth episode of the FX television series Alien: Earth.

-Rochester, New York band Roses Are Red covered the song for Reignition Records' 2005 compilation The Killer in You: A Tribute to Smashing Pumpkins.
+Roses Are Red covered the song for Reignition Records' 2005 compilation The Killer in You: A Tribute to Smashing Pumpkins.
+Both Carpenter Brut and Bones UK covered the song for 2026's Sending Hearts To All My Dearies: A Tribute To The Smashing Pumpkins.

+"Cherub Rock" was sampled in hip-hop group HXG's song "5G".